 *This is an average scenario.
 For smaller projects, turnaround can be as fast as 4 weeks, or less for Rush Orders.
 Some larger projects take months to complete; such as massive armies.

 Initial Deposit and Scheduling the Project

 We ask for a 25% deposit on the project OR the cost of materials; whichever is greater.
 (For example, on a $1,000 project with $300 in materials, we would ask for $300.)

 Deposits are generally non-refundable except under extenuating circumstances, especially if materials are ordered for a project.

-For projects over $1000, we will ask for installment payments timed to coincide with project completion.
+We ask that installment payments be timed to coincide with project completion.
 We offer flexible payment terms and we will work with you to set up a payment schedule that is conducive to the means at your disposal.

 How to Pay

 We offer many ways to pay at White Metal Games, including credit/debit card, PayPal, bank transfers (ACH and wire), and check (cashier’s or personal), as well as cash (in person only).

 Normally, we send you a link to our in-house cart system that corresponds to your deposit amount.
 From there, just add the deposit item to your cart and checkout as normal.

 Please be aware North Carolina residents will be charged sales tax at checkout.